shubhammlondhe2005/python/README.md

 # 🤖 6.
 Machine Learning

-The Machine Learning section will focus on implementing algorithms, understanding their mathematics, and applying them to real datasets.
+The Machine Learning section will focus on understanding algorithms, implementing them, and applying them to real datasets.

 ### Supervised Learning